TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Description:**

-Appends a value to the end of a vector adding a reference to `val`.
+Append a value to the end of a vector adding a reference to `val`.

 **Parameters:**